Updated: Sep 3

 Can you share the most interesting story that happened to you since you began leading your company or organization?

 I demonstrated the business model in Haiti since it is the poorest nation in the Americas.
-Perhaps the most interesting story that happened was the story I heard from Haitians about International Development.
-Haitians, both rich and poor all had the same opinion about “International Development” and it was not good.
-When I ask them “what has changed” after the earthquake and the hurricane, after hundreds of millions of dollars had been spent on international development activities, the universal answer was “nothing”.
+Perhaps the most interesting story that happened was [when] I heard from Haitians about International Development.
+Haitians (both rich and poor) all had the same opinion about “International Development” and it was not good.
+When I ask them “what has changed” after the earthquake and the hurricane, after hundreds of millions of dollars had been spent on international development activities, the universal answer was “nothing."
 In fact, I learned that in some cases, things got worse.
 For example, the dumping of rice on the Haitian marketplace destroyed rural Haitian rice farming.
 The other story was watching some of the International Development personnel being driven by drivers in brand new Land Rover type vehicles, parked at the best restaurants for food and at the five-star Marriott hotel for lodging.
-It was clear to me that they were not “eating from their own cooking”.
+It was clear to me that they were not “eating from their own cooking."

 For example, we received financial support from Griffith Foods, an international food company, which provided us with both seed funding and in-house staff support to enhance our vitaminized formulation.
 Several other companies based in Haiti also gave us support including Caribbean Foods International which provided us with vitaminized corn flakes made in Haiti, which we use for our protein V’bars.
 Another Haitian business, D’lo Haiti, a clean water company, provides us with our clean water source.
 Several other Haitian companies have extended us discounts on purchased supplies given their affinity for our mission.
 We are also building our V’ice “last mile” transport vehicle — a three-wheel recumbent tricycle -the V’ike- in Haiti to help create jobs.
 We continue to look to engage individuals and companies from the private sector to help us develop sustainable and scalable solutions to lift the livelihoods of the poor.